Last Updated: Sunday May 17, 2026 · Source: IPEDS & College Scorecard Nov 2025

 University of Florida Acceptance Rate

-University of Florida is a renowned institution with a very competitive admission profile.
-The acceptance rate of 24.03% indicates that only 24 out of every 100 applicants are admitted.
+University of Florida is one of the renowned universities in the USA.
+It is very competitive to get admission to.
+The acceptance rate of University of Florida is 24%.
+This means that only 24 out of every 100 applicants are admitted.

 Admissions Guidelines